swift-serverless/Breeze/Examples/GitHubWebhook/README.md

-# Breeze GitHubHook
+# Breeze Github Webhook

-## Serverless GitHubHook with Breeze
+## Serverless GitHub WebHook with Breeze

 The example shows how to implement the following webhook with AsyncHTTPClient.

-- GitHubHook: A webhook ready to validate an event received from GitHub.
+- GitHub Webhook: A webhook ready to validate and process an event received from GitHub.

 ## Requirements